 For six innings in Game Six, both teams slogged through a tight, seesaw battle flawed by sloppy pitching and defense.
 In the seventh, the Rangers broke free; back-to-back homers by Beltre and Cruz highlighted a three-run rally that broke a 4-4 deadlock.
 The Cardinals scratched one run back in the eighth on a solo blast by Craig, but in the ninth against Texas closer Neftali Feliz, they still needed two runs to catch up and stay alive—circumstances that were hardly new for the Cardinals.
 In a sense, they had the Rangers exactly where they wanted them.

-The first two Cardinals singled to start the bottom of the tenth and both moved into scoring position with two outs for Pujols, as Cardinals fans by now had lost track of how many “final ovations” they had given their favorite star, due to be a free agent at season’s end.
+The first two Cardinals singled to start the bottom of the 10th and both moved into scoring position with two outs for Pujols, as Cardinals fans by now had lost track of how many “final ovations” they had given their favorite star and pending free agent.
 With first base open, Texas manager Ron Washington agonized over which of the two evils would be the lesser one: Pitching to Pujols, or giving him a free pass, loading the bases and letting right-handed pitcher Scott Feldman face the switch-hitting Berkman—the NL Comeback Player of the Year who was at his best hitting left-handed.

 Washington decided to take his chances against Berkman.
 Feldman worked the count to 2-2.
 For the second straight inning, the Rangers were a strike away from their very first championship.